 I’ve written at length how microflora in the gut benefits our overall health.
 The ways in which this occurs make for an impressive list—so much so that it’s possible to lose track of these microorganisms’ more immediate effects, which occur in the digestive tract itself.

 Here are a few of the most important ways healthy gut bacteria help keep the digestive system working smoothly:

-- Acidify the colon
+- Acidify the colon and normalize bowel movements

 - Eliminate gas problems and sweeten breath